 Answer: Currently, I’m processing data that will be configured on New Mobile Stations.
 I also monitor and analyse New Mobile Stations for different technologies, such as 2G, 3G and 4G.

 Q: How is the team you work with and what do you like best about the activity you do?

-A: In the team we are 20 engineers and the aspect I appreciate the most of my current work is being able to work in the mobile network branch.
+A: In the team, we are 20 engineers and the aspect I appreciate most of my current work is being able to work in the mobile network branch.
 My goal is to become a specialist in mobile network optimization.